openshift/cluster-dns-operator/README.md

 ## How it works

-DNS Operator manages CoreDNS as a Kubernetes DaemonSet exposed as a Service with a static IP — CoreDNS runs on all nodes in the cluster.
+The DNS Operator manages CoreDNS as a Kubernetes DaemonSet exposed as a Service with a static IP — CoreDNS runs on all nodes in the cluster.

 ## How to help